Income Statement and Balance Sheet Differences

-- Receivables have decreased from 16.6% in 2007 to 11.9% in 2015.
+- Receivables had decreased from 16.6% in 2007 to 11.9% in 2015.

-- Inventories have decreased too from 11.6% to 9.9% overall.
+- Inventories have decreased too, from 11.6% to 9.9% overall.

 - What is included in “other current assets”?
 It shows a steady increase from 3.3% to 6.7% of the total assets over the last 9 years.

 - On the liabilities side, there can be many observations we can highlight.
 Accounts payable decreased continuously over the past 9 years and currently stands at 9.3% of the total assetsTotal AssetsTotal Assets is the sum of a company's current and noncurrent assets.
 Total assets also equals to the sum of total liabilities and total shareholder funds.
 Total Assets = Liabilities + Shareholder Equity.